1. SARS-CoV-2? Covid-19? Key terms to know

 - Acute because it comes on suddenly, as opposed to a chronic condition that you live with for a long time.

 - Respiratory because it involves tissues in the lungs and upper respiratory system (nose, throat, etc.)

 - A syndrome because there’s an array of symptoms.

 - “2” because it’s the second coronavirus of this type to cause a pandemic.
-The first was called SARS-CoV, and it caused a pandemic that occurred in 2003 (one that was far smaller than the current COVID-19 pandemic that started in last 2019).
+The first was called SARS-CoV, and it caused a pandemic that occurred in 2003 (one that was far smaller than the COVID-19 pandemic that started in last 2019).

 How is a pandemic different from an epidemic?
 A pandemic is a disease that occurs in many countries or regions at the same time.
 The SARS outbreak of 2003 spread to 29 countries, affecting over 8000 people and resulting in 774 deaths (Source: CDC.gov).
-The current COVID-19 pandemic is much wider in scope.
-As of late December, 2021, SARS-CoV-2 had spread to nearly every country on the globe, infected 281 million people, and caused over 5.4 million deaths.
-In the United States, there have been nearly 53 million infections and over 1,070,000 deaths (sources: John Hopkins Coronavirus Research Center and the WHO).
+The COVID-19 pandemic has been much wider in scope, spreading to nearly every country on Earth, infecting over 632 million people, and causing over 6.6 million deaths.
+In the United States, there have been nearly 98 million infections and over 1,070,000 deaths (sources: John Hopkins Coronavirus Research Center and the WHO).
 Please email me when these numbers need updating.

 Most infectious disease outbreaks are epidemics.
 An epidemic occurs in just one region or country, or even one area within a country.
 For example, the Ebola virus outbreak that occurred between 2014 and 2016 was mostly confined to Western Africa, making it an epidemic.

 SARS-CoV-2 is spread by airborne transmission.